 The three Barrhead North sites are large areas of land already tied into the fabric of Barrhead.
 Changes to these sites will have an impact, not just on immediate neighbours to the sites but to communities in the wider area.
-The aim of the master plan sites is to bring about positive change and regeneration, but to some there may be perceived negative effects.
-The process of creating a Development Framework/SPG provides an opportunity to manage how communities understand and deal with these changes and to minimise any negative preconceptions.
+The aim of the master plan is to bring about positive change and regeneration.
+The process of creating a Development Framework/SPG provides an opportunity to inform communities understanding of development proposals and the resulting changes.